 - Approve and oversee administration of the Company's executive compensation program, including annual incentive compensation plans, longer-term cash incentive plans, equity-based compensation plans, as well as plans and policies if any pertaining to perquisites.
 In determining executive compensation, the Committee considers enterprise risk and other risk factors in determining appropriate compensation objectives.
 The Committee structures compensation so that unnecessary or excessive risk-taking behavior is discouraged and behaviors correlated with long-term value creation are encouraged.
 With respect to long-term incentives, the Committee considers the Company's performance and relative shareholder return, as well as considering, where appropriate, past compensation levels and peer company compensation practices.

-- Review and approve compensation matters for the Chief Executive Officer and President, and other executive officers of the Company.
+- Review and approve compensation matters for the Chief Executive Officer and other executive officers of the Company.

-- Set annual performance goals and objectives with respect to the Chief Executive Officer and President.
-The performance of the Chief Executive Officer and President will be evaluated with respect to these performance goals and objectives and the compensation level of the Chief Executive Officer and President will reflect, as appropriate, the results of this evaluation.
-In determining the appropriateness of any element of the long-term incentive compensation awarded to the Chief Executive Officer and President, the Committee shall consider similar compensation awarded to the Chief Executive Officer and President in prior fiscal years, the Company’s overall performance and the relative return on the investment of the Company’s stockholders for the fiscal year, and the value of similar awards made to the chief executive officers of comparable companies in the industry.
+- Set annual performance goals and objectives with respect to the Chief Executive Officer.
+The performance of the Chief Executive Officer will be evaluated with respect to these performance goals and objectives and the compensation level of the Chief Executive Officer will reflect, as appropriate, the results of this evaluation.
+In determining the appropriateness of any element of the long-term incentive compensation awarded to the Chief Executive Officer, the Committee shall consider similar compensation awarded to the Chief Executive Officer in prior fiscal years, the Company’s overall performance and the relative return on the investment of the Company’s stockholders for the fiscal year, and the value of similar awards made to the chief executive officers of comparable companies in the industry.